 From Ngong Ping Village

-- You can also make a trip from the Big Buddha to Tai O as both are in close proximity.
+- You can also make a trip from the Big Buddha to Tai O as both are nearby.
 Take bus number 21 from Ngong Ping Village.

-- If you find the frequency of the bus to be too low, you can also take a short blue taxi ride to Tai O.
+- If you find the frequency of the bus to be too low, you can also take a short blue taxi ride to Tai O fishing village.

 From Tuen Mun